LLAW3255

 1.2 Course description

-Selected final projects will have the opportunity to be hosted on the LITE Lab website to serve as a resource to more broadly benefit the Hong Kong innovation and technology ecosystem.
+Selected final projects may be hosted on the LITE Lab@HKU website or published whitepapers to serve as a resource to benefit Hong Kong’s innovation and technology ecosystem.
+LITE Lab also organises field trips and offers opportunities to compete in global and local legal and technology competitions (which our past students have won).

 1.3 Course teachers